 System primary power shall be disconnected for 24 hours.
 At the end of that period, an alarm condition shall be created, and the system shall perform as specified for a period of 5 minutes.

-System primary power shall be restored for forty-eight (48) hours.
+System primary power shall be restored for 48 hours.

 System battery voltages and charging currents shall again be measured and recorded at the fire alarm control panels.